MicrosoftDocs/win32/desktop-src/delivery_optimization/ideliveryoptimizationjob-addfilewithranges.md

 ---
 title: IDeliveryOptimizationJob AddFileWithRanges method
-description: Adds a file to a download job and specifies the ranges of the file you want to download. ms.assetid: '23F0A39F-670F-4030-A3B3-4F9277FFA8AB'
+description: Adds a file to a download job and specifies the ranges of the file you want to download. ms.assetid: 23F0A39F-670F-4030-A3B3-4F9277FFA8AB
+keywords:
+- AddFileWithRanges method
+- AddFileWithRanges method, IDeliveryOptimizationJob interface
-keywords: ["AddFileWithRanges method", "AddFileWithRanges method, IDeliveryOptimizationJob interface", "IDeliveryOptimizationJob interface, AddFileWithRanges method"]
+- IDeliveryOptimizationJob interface, AddFileWithRanges method
 topic_type:
 - apiref
 api_name: